hebcal/hebcal-es6/README.md

 If both `options.candlelighting=true` and `options.location` is specified, Chanukah candle-lighting times and minor fast start/end times will also be generated.
-Chanukah candle-lighting is at dusk (when the sun is 6.0° below the horizon in the evening) on weekdays, at regular candle-lighting time on Fridays, and at regular Havdalah time on Saturday night (see above).
+Chanukah candle-lighting is at Bein HaShmashos (13.5 minutes before the sun is 7.083° below the horizon in the evening) on weekdays, at regular candle-lighting time on Fridays, and at regular Havdalah time on Saturday night (see above).